 To check your cholesterol, your doctor will likely order a lipid panel (through a simple blood draw) as part of your annual preventive exam or other well-being checkup.
 This test reveals four numbers: total cholesterol, high-density lipoprotein (HDL), low-density lipoprotein (LDL) and triglycerides.
 Now that you have these numbers, you might be wondering: what do they mean?
 How do they affect my health?
 How can I make sure my numbers are in the healthy range?

-We sat down with Dr. Michael McCormick, medical director at Wellmark Blue Cross and Blue Shield, to get answers to your most burning questions about cholesterol.
+We sat down with Dr. Tim Gutshall, chief medical officer at Wellmark Blue Cross and Blue Shield, to get answers to your most burning questions about cholesterol.